Achievable logoAchievable logo

 ACT reading vocabulary in context question

-Notice that the question is asking you to interpret what the phrase “germ” means.
-This requires context or more information from the passage to figure out the answer.
+Notice that the question asks you to interpret what the phrase “germ” means.
+To do that, you need context from the passage.

-For example, consider the word “court”.
-What came to mind?
-A basketball court, or a tennis court?
-Perhaps a court of law comes to mind, or even the act of courting (dating) someone.
-Without the context, there’s no way to know the meaning.
+For example, think about the word “court.”
+What does it mean?
+It could be a basketball court or a tennis court.
+It could also mean a court of law, or even the act of courting (dating) someone.
+Without context, you can’t know which meaning is intended.

-Context matters.
-In fact, for these questions, context matters more than your vocabulary.
-While developing an incredible vocabulary will certainly help, many of these questions can be answered without prior knowledge of the word/phrase.
+That’s why context matters.
+For these questions, context often matters more than your vocabulary.
+A strong vocabulary helps, but many of these questions can be answered even if you’ve never seen the word or phrase before.

 Use this four-step technique to answer vocabulary in context questions:

 1. Find the line in the passage.
-Often these questions will reference line numbers, so just use that to jump to the proper place.
+Often these questions reference line numbers, so use that to jump to the right place.

 2. Read a few lines above and below the referenced line.
-This will give you helpful context clues about the meaning of the word/phrase.
-The test will often purposefully give you words and phrases that have multiple meanings—understanding the context is crucial to getting the right answer!
+This gives you context clues about the meaning of the word or phrase.
+The test often chooses words and phrases with multiple meanings, so the surrounding sentences are what tell you which meaning fits.

-3. Before reading the answer choices, think of a word or phrase that you would put instead of the one given.
-This helps anchor your thought process to the context so you don’t get misled by tricky choices.
+3. Before reading the answer choices, think of a word or phrase you’d substitute for the one given.
+This anchors your thinking in the passage so you don’t get pulled toward a tempting but incorrect choice.
 Once you have your own guess, look at the choices and pick the one closest in meaning.

-4. Read the sentence again using the choice you picked to ensure that it makes sense when incorporated into the whole sentence.
+4. Read the sentence again using the choice you picked to make sure it still makes sense in the full sentence.

-Let’s put this into action with the example question you saw earlier—except this time, we’ll give you the context of the passage to help you answer the question.
-Notice how we’ve used annotations to help us pick out clues around the phrase!
+Let’s put this into action with the example question you saw earlier - except this time, you’ll also see the passage context.
+Notice how we’ve used annotations to highlight clues around the phrase.

 ACT reading vocabulary in context question passage with annotations